eslint-functional/eslint-plugin-functional/docs/rules/readonly-type.md

 ### `generic`

-Enforce using `Readonly<T>` instead of marking all props as readonly.
+Enforce using `Readonly<T>` instead of marking each property as readonly with the `readonly` keyword.

 ### `keyword`

-Enforce using `readonly` keyword for all props instead of wrapping with `Readonly`.
+Enforce using `readonly` keyword for each property instead of wrapping with `Readonly`.